Bradninch: Royal connections

 The Bradninch 'eagle' seal – an eagle displayed sable on a shield argent – was given to the burgesses of the town in about 1120 by the illegitimate son of Henry I, Arthur Reginald (Earl of Cornwall and Lord of Bradninch), when, by his letters patent, he incorporated the town and borough of Bradninch.

 In 1337 King Edward III bestowed the first English dukedom on his eldest son, also called Edward (and later known as 'The Black Prince'), naming him the Duke of Cornwall and Baron of Bradninch.
 Since then, the Monarch's eldest son has been the Lord of the Manor of Bradninch.
 The Prince of Wales, Prince William, currently holds the title.
 Much of the farmland around the town still belongs to his Duchy of Cornwall estate.
 In July 2016, Charles, at the time the Duke of Cornwall, visited Bradninch to inspect a new "affordable housing" development built in partnership by the Duchy and the Guinness Trust.

 Notoriety

-Bradninch was one of the last towns in England to punish someone by placing them in stocks.
+Bradninch, although not the last, was one of the last towns in England to punish someone by placing them in stocks.
 On 2 November 1866 Cornelius Pippet, a cooper was convicted of drunkenness and placed in stocks for 6 hours.
-The stocks are part of the town's historical memorabilia kept in the Guildhall.
+The stocks are part of the town's historical memorabilia kept in Bradninch Guildhall.

 It was in Bradninch, in 1702, that George Boone III, grandfather of the American pioneer Daniel Boone, joined the Religious Society of Friends (Quakers).

-George Boone's son, Squire Boone, father of Daniel, left England for America in 1717.
+Daniel Boone's father, Squire Boone (1696–1765), immigrated to colonial Pennsylvania from Bradninch sometime around 1712.